 This movie isn’t merely ignoring the comic universe, it’s puking large pieces of colorful barf all over it.

-We should not underestimate the importance of the “buying without looking” market, for they fill the very important niche of being there when a person has a need to buy any old thing they happen to see in a store.
-Take this here Justice League movie – you can set your standard as low as you like and this movie will fail to meet it.
-Often the creators know it’s a piece of junk and put it on the market simply to recoup a few of the bucks they sunk into a very not-worthwhile endeavor.
+We should not underestimate the importance of the “buying without looking” market, for they fill the very important niche of being there when a person has a need to buy any old thing they happen to see in a store.
+Take this here Justice League movie: you can set your standard as low as you like and this movie will fail to meet it.
+Often creators know they’ve made a piece of junk and they put it on the market simply to recoup a few of the bucks they sunk into a very not-worthwhile endeavor.
 But one day someone’s grandson is having a birthday, and Gran remembers he likes comic books, and there’s a Justice League movie sitting in the Clearance section, and four to six dollars are plonked down.
-The video usually then sits in the closet for a decade or two, while the plonked dollars go to fuel some horrid idea or other that eventually goes direct to video.
+The video usually then sits in the closet for a decade or two, while the plonked dollars go to fuel another horrid idea or other that eventually goes direct to video.

 Anyway.

-This diminutive tale begins at the Eno Meteorological Institute in New Metro, USA, and specifically on shy, plucky weather researcher Tori Olafsdotter.
-Ominous clouds and even more ominous synth music lurk above, but Dr. Eno wants not to study the clouds but to add echoey guitar overdubs to them.
+This diminutive tale begins at the Eno Meteorological Institute in New Metro, USA, and with shy, plucky weather researcher Tori Olafsdotter.
+Ominous clouds and even more ominous synth music lurk above, but rather than study the clouds, Dr. Eno wants to add echoey guitar overdubs to them.
 What could be causing the first hurricane in New Metro, USA’s history?
-Ah, Tori knows – it’s some guy called The Weatherman, hijacking the teevee and threatening a massive storm!
-Dr. Eno thinks they better “check this out.” No wonder they named the institute after him!
+Ah, Tori knows: it’s some guy called The Weatherman, hijacking the teevee and threatening a massive storm!
+Dr. Eno thinks they better “check this out.”
+No wonder they named the institute after him!

 Guy Gardner knows this much is true, and can get you 10% off MS Word 97.
 Inset: The actual Guy Gardner.